apache/mina-sshd/README.md

     }
 ```

+It is highly recommended to `close()` the mounted file system once no longer necessary in order to release the
+associated SFTP session sooner rather than later - e.g., via a `try-with-resource` code block.

 #### Configuring the `SftpFileSystemProvider`

 When "mounting" a new file system one can provide configuration parameters using either the